Xylophilus ampelinus (bacterial blight of grapevine)

 International Common Names

-- English: bacterial blight of grapevine
+- English: canker of grapevine

 - Spanish: chancro bacteriano de la vid; enfermedad de Oleron; gommose bacillaire; marchitez bacteriana de la vid; necrosis bacteriana

 - French: carbon; maladie d'Oléron; nécrose bactérienne de la vigne